brendanlynn/brendanlynn/README.md

 * [Audio to Video Converter](https://github.com/brendanlynn/Audio-to-Video-Converter), a console application for merging an audio file with a image to produce a video with that static image all the way through.
 I used it back when I was considering making audiobooks for YouTube.
 I never committed to it.
 Again, this was before I even knew you _could_ make a .NET CLI tool of your own.
 * [Edge Detector](https://github.com/brendanlynn/Edge-Detector), a desktop application for finding edges in a given image.
 When building it, I had tried to get the algorithm to run on the GPU, but couldn't find a good way to do that in VB.NET, and so just ran it on the CPU.
 For that reason, it is incredibly slow, but _works_.
 * [File Shredder](https://github.com/brendanlynn/File-Shredder), a console application for shredding and deleting files.
 As with no many other things, I made it before I understood how to make .NET CLI tools, and so it is inaccessible from the terminal.
-* [Fireplace](https://github.com/brendanlynn/Fireplace), a console application that displays an updating 2D array of ASCII art that partially mimics the behavior of a fireplace.
+* :star: [Fireplace](https://github.com/brendanlynn/Fireplace), a console application that displays an updating 2D array of ASCII art that partially mimics the behavior of a fireplace.
 The ASCII art is colorful.
 Since the algorithm initializes randomly and evolves randomly, each frame is the first ever seen of that design.
 * [Graphics Console](https://github.com/brendanlynn/Graphics-Console), a console application that was designed to succeed Graphics Designer (mentioned later; the list is in alphabetical order).
 It displays a console window as well as an accompanying "Display" that shows the user the current state of the graphic.
 It was made because I could not get the RichTextBox in Graphics Designer to be monospaced.
 In hindsight, I probably should have just gotten a library with the monospaced console-like component rather than creating a whole new application with inferior functionality.
 * [Graphics Designer](https://github.com/brendanlynn/Graphics-Designer), a desktop appliication that was the predecessor for Graphics Console.
 It uses an interpreted programming language to draw shapes on the variably-sized canvas.
 I tried for a very long time to get the RichTextBox the code was entered into to be monospaced, but with no avail.
 In hindsight, I probably should have just gotten a library with the monospaced console-like component rather than creating a whole new application with inferior functionality.
 * [Hasher](https://github.com/brendanlynn/Hasher), a console application that hashes a string into a number using the C# hasher.
 It should have been a .NET CLI tool, but I didn't know how to make one back when I made Hasher.